Be the Change you want to see

 - simple yet trustworthy systems to measure the outcomes and impact of our work would help us a lot,

-- we all know the importance of impact measurement… but we are always so busy and jumping from one project to project, and without a consolidated effort we might never be able to focus on impact measurement!
+- we all know the importance of impact measurement… but we felt that in our busy project lives, without a consolidated effort, we would not be able to focus on impact measurement!

 - “Be the Change you want to see” Training Course (20-26.04.2022, Poznań, Poland) on how to measure the impact of our activities, with an emphasis on workcamps.

-- Thematic webinars (4-5.2022) on impact measurement essentials, including its practical side in a voluntary organisation, its benefits and challenges.
+- Thematic webinars (4-5.2022) on impact measurement essentials, including its practical side in a voluntary organisation, its benefits and challenges: “ImpCat Assessment: the Cat is not a typo!” with Francesco Volpini on 8.04.2022 and “Impact Measurement in Practice: behind the scenes” with Ingrid Danckaerts on 11.05.2022.

 - Practice phase (5-8.2022) – organising and running impact measurement of at least one activity (e.g. a workcamp) in each country.